 So, if they call your name at roll call, most likely it is because you have a seat.
 You will be given instructions when you go up to the counter or to the representative.
 Sometimes, and it’s happened to me twice, you will be called up and they will tell you that they have 1 seat left and you are requesting 2 seats.
 In this case, it gets complicated as to whether you can or should take the flight.
 Sometimes, especially if you are the only people left in the terminal looking for a flight, the passenger representative can talk to the pilot and sometimes they relinquish another seat so everyone can get on.
 You should ask for the representative to ask the pilot.
 Usually they will do it anyways.
 But it’s better to be safe and ask them to ask.

 The Space A terminals follow FAA regulations as far as what can be carried on a flight.
 But if you have any questions, ask at the terminal you are departing from before boarding your flight.

-Author: John W Jackson Jr. retired from the Air Force in 1993.
+John W Jackson Jr. retired from the Air Force in 1993.
 He’s been married to a Filipina for just over 37 years.
-They have a son and four grandsons.
-They’ve lived in the Philippines for the past seven years but frequently make visits back to Texas.
-John is an avid NFL fan and his favorite team is the Dallas Cowboys.
-He likes John Wayne, Hank Williams Jr, listening to older country music and a nice steak (medium well)!
-When he is not involved with the Empire Builder series games or playing dominoes, he offers sage advice on how to travel using Space A.
+They have a son and four grandsons and have lived in the Philippines for the past seven years.
+John is an avid fan of the Dallas Cowboys, John Wayne, Hank Williams Jr, and listening to older country music.
+When he is not involved with the Empire Builder series games or playing dominoes, he offers sage advice on using Space A travel.